WebdeveloperIsaac/vasavi-medicals/README.md

 ------------------------------------------------------------------------------------
 ### Doctor Login:
-- Username: doctor1
+- Username: doctor
-- password: 1234
+- password: doctor

         Doctor Main Featues
      - Manage Patient's Prescription
      - Manage Personal Account

 -----------------------------------------------------------------------------------

-N/B: When adding New patient there are some validations in filling the forms
-     For easy filling of forms use fake filler extension in chrome Fake Filler Extension Chrome link:https://chrome.google.com/webstore/detail/fake-filler/bnjjngeaknajbdcgpfkgnonkmififhfo
+form validatino is there so carefully fill the forms or just you know is an extension like form filler or Something

 --------------------------------------------------------------------------------------